Fayetteville, North Carolina: 20th century to present

 Cumberland County's population increased in the post-World War II years, with its 43% increase in the 1960s the largest in any of North Carolina's 100 counties.
 Construction was fast-paced as shopping developments, and suburban subdivisions began to spread outside the Fayetteville city limits toward Fort Bragg and Pope Air Force Base.
 The Fayetteville and Cumberland County school systems moved toward integration gradually, beginning in the early 1960s; busing brought about wider-scale student integration in the 1970s.

 Segregation of public facilities continued.
-Marches and sit-ins during the Civil Rights Movement, with students from Fayetteville State Teachers College (now Fayetteville State University) at the forefront, led to the end of whites-only service at restaurants and segregated seating in theaters.
+Marches and sit-ins during the Civil Rights Movement, with students from Fayetteville State Teachers College (Fayetteville State University) at the forefront, led to the end of whites-only service at restaurants and segregated seating in theaters.
 Blacks and women gained office in significant numbers from the late 1960s to the early 1980s.

 The Vietnam Era was a time of change in the Fayetteville area.
 From 1966 to 1970, more than 200,000 soldiers trained at Fort Bragg before leaving for Vietnam.
 This buildup stimulated area businesses.
 Anti-war protests in Fayetteville drew national attention because of Fort Bragg, a city that generally supported the war.
 Anti-war groups invited the actress and activist Jane Fonda to Fayetteville to participate in three anti-war events.
 The era also saw an increase in crime and drug addiction, especially along Hay Street, with media giving the city the nickname "Fayettenam".
 At this time, Fayetteville also made headlines after Army doctor Jeffrey R. MacDonald murdered his pregnant wife and two daughters in their Ft.
 Bragg home in 1970; the book and movie Fatal Vision were based on these events.